Invisible Deck by Theodore DeLand, Charlie Roper, Joshua Jay, Steve Gore, and Liam Levanon

 Cons

-• Requires a gimmicked deck, limiting impromptu use
+• Requires a gimmicked deck, not impromptu

 • Cannot hand out the reversed card for examination in most versions